helmwave/docs/docs/tpl.md

 ???+ warning "Explain context helm vs helmwave"

     There is a different context between `helm` and `helmwave`.
-    You cannot pass variables from helmwawve to your helm chart templates.
+    You can't pass variables from helmwawve to your helm chart templates.
     You should use helmwave to render values of your chart.

 ## [Sprig](https://godoc.org/github.com/Masterminds/sprig)